 Step 2: Calculate and subtract mandatory payroll taxes

 The next step is to calculate and subtract your employee’s mandatory payroll taxes.

-There are two types of mandatory payroll taxes, FICA payroll taxes and federal income tax withholdings.
+There are two types of mandatory payroll taxes: FICA taxes and federal income tax withholdings.
 Depending on where you live, you may also have state and local income tax withholdings.

 FICA payroll tax

-FICA payroll tax is 15.3 percent of your employee’s gross pay after pre-tax payroll deductions.
-This amount goes toward your employees’ Social Security and Medicare.
+FICA payroll tax rate is 15.3 percent of your employee’s gross pay after pre-tax payroll deductions.
+This amount goes toward your employees’ Social Security and Medicare taxes.

 As an employer, you pay half of this tax (7.65 percent), and your employee pays the other half.
 The employee’s portion is deducted from their gross pay.
 Of the employee portion, 6.2 percent goes towards Social Security tax and 1.45 percent goes toward Medicare tax.